Akothee finally exposes man who allegedly stole Sh700K from her bank account

 Charges against individual who allegedly stole Akothee's money

-The charge sheet against Simon Kipngetich Tonui outlines a series of offenses, including the theft of an Absa Bank Kenya Limited Visa Business Debit Card valued at Sh460.
+The charge sheet shared by Akothee against Simon Kipngetich Tonui outlines a series of offenses, including the theft of an Absa Bank Kenya Limited Visa Business Debit Card valued at Sh460.

 The card was registered under the name of Esther Akoth Kokeyo, an apparent reference to Akothee.